6 Ways To Celebrate Notting Hill Carnival This Weekend

 Does 10 straight hours of dancing, celebrating and eating not sound like enough?
 Keep the party going by heading to one of the many after-parties that will be going on during the weekend.

-The Ministry of Sound is the biggest after party, and runs into the early hours of Tuesday, featuring sets from Martin 2 Smoove, Kenny Allstar, Crazy Cousinz and a special guest headliner yet to be announced…
+The Ministry of Sound is the biggest after-party, and runs into the early hours of Tuesday, featuring sets from Martin 2 Smoove, Kenny Allstar, and Andy Purnell.

 Where: 103 Gaunt St, London SE1 6DP